topherjaynes/Screenshot-Holmes/README.md

 ## Contact

-If you have any questions or feedback, please contac [chris.jaynes@gmail.com] or submit a pr.
+If you have any questions or feedback, please contact [chris.jaynes@gmail.com] or submit a pr.